 Founder: Benjamin Dunkerley

 Alice McCall cut her teeth in the London fashion scene before migrating to Australia to launch her namesake brand.
 In the time since, McCall’s eye for detail and instinct for design has kept her on the cutting edge of feminine style.
 484k Instagram followers can’t be wrong, nor can all the female celebrities who rock this top Australian clothing brand.

 5. Assembly Label

-Established in 2011 by Damien Horan and Daniel Oliver, Assembly Label delivers everything a young Aussie might look for in a modern fashion brand.
+Established in 2011 by Australian fashion designers Damien Horan and Daniel Oliver, Assembly Label delivers everything a young Aussie might look for in a modern fashion brand.
 Think high-quality materials, minimalist designs, and affordable prices and you’re heading in the right direction.
-Underpinning each release and campaign is an aesthetic lifted straight out of Australia’s coastal lifestyle.
+Underpinning each release from this Australian clothing company is an aesthetic lifted straight out of the nation’s coastal lifestyle.

 Founder: Damien Horan, Daniel Oliver

 Hailing from our beloved Sydney, Barney Cools continues to spread its care-free spirit around the world.
 At the heart of the operation is a steadfast commitment to freedom and rebellion, manifested by way of crisp colour and a casual vibe.
 Pair a Barney Cools tee with some Pac Suns and head to the beach, Aussie style.

 7. Bec + Bridge